jannis-kiriasis/the-checklistar/README.md

 Only the PM can see edit, delete and complete.
 Only the approvers can see the approve button and only their correspondent button.

-The defensive design has been implemented to cancel, approve, complete and delete a project.
+The defensive design has been implemented to approve, complete and delete a project.
+The user will need to confirm twice before to complete those actions.

 Page feedback has been implemented when a project is approved, completed, deleted or updated.